Solo-Hawk/Sol-Wars-RTS/README.md

 ![](https://github.com/Solo-Hawk/Sol-Wars-RTS/blob/master/images/Cloning%20the%20Repo%20and%20syncing%20gradle/Import_Project.png?raw=true)

 ```
-5. Once oyu have set the config you should get a menu showing all the module you can import, select all the modules
+5. Once you have set the config you should get a menu showing all the module you can import, select all the modules
 ```
 ![](https://github.com/Solo-Hawk/Sol-Wars-RTS/blob/master/images/Cloning%20the%20Repo%20and%20syncing%20gradle/Import_Modules.png?raw=true)